ncatlab/nlab-content/pages/1/0/7/4/24701/content.md

 ### With a separate type judgment and type variables

-In this section, we describe a formalization of objective type theory using a type judgment, in the style of [Rijke 2022](#Rijke22), as well as [[dependent type theory with type variables|type variables]].
+In this section, we describe a formalization of propositional type theory using a type judgment, in the style of [Rijke 2022](#Rijke22), as well as [[dependent type theory with type variables|type variables]].

 #### Judgments and contexts

-This presentation of objective type theory consists of the following judgments:
+This presentation of propositional type theory consists of the following judgments:

 * Type judgments, where we judge $A$ to be a type, $A \; \mathrm{type}$